 Gold prices per tola hits new peak in domestic market

+The per tola price of 24-karat gold has been increased by Rs3100 and available at Rs220,900 on Monday.

+As per the Sindh Sarafa Jewellers Association, the price of 10 grams of 24 karat gold also increased by Rs2658 to Rs197102.

-The global price of gold per ounce reached $1903 with a decrease of $11.
+The price of gold per ounce increased by $2 and reached $1891.

-On the other hand, the price of 24-Karat silver per tola remained unchanged at Rs2750.
+Earlier in the day, after recording a steady increase in value at the start of trading on Monday, the rupee once again fell flat and shed some massive rate against the American dollar.

+On the first day of the business week on Monday, the dollar began trading at Rs295.50 in the interbank market with a loss of 28 paisas against the local currency.

 Taboola